 IslandsPH.com is a new type of information resource for the Philippines.
 We are in the first phase of development at this time, dedicated to building a kid-friendly, fun interactive encyclopedia type experience where visitors of all ages can come to explore and learn about the country and people.
 The intended audience for this site is anyone wanting to explore and learn about the Philippines in an engaging and fun way.

 The inspiration comes from my childhood where I spent weekends browsing encyclopedias learning about new and exciting things and places, and later doing the same thing at the local library.
-Most geographic focused sites tend to be travel only with specific tours and tourist type activities being covered.
-This is all good, but the scope tends to be limited.
-We want to do more and let people understand the country, it’s people, culture, and really get to know why so many people love to call this place home.
+Most geographic focused sites tend to be travel only covering specific tours and tourist activities.
+This scope limited approach is fine but we feel we can do better.
+We want to let people understand the country, it’s people, culture, and really get to know why so many people love to call this place home.
 We want local Filipinos to be able to learn more about their home country and hopefully contribute to the experience.
 For potential foreign visitors – they will have the opportunity to learn about what the country is really about, rather than just a Disneyland type set of brochures of fabulous beaches to visit.

 Future phases of the development will merge community, member, and travel related services into the site.
 Our main focus of providing an engaging and informative environment to see and learn about the country will always remain, but in time we will integrate other services as appropriate.